MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Czech/how-to-update-exchange-rate.md

 ms.author: v-pejano
 ---

-# Updating Exchange Rate in the Czech Version
+# Update Exchange Rates in the Czech Version

 The company is allowed to automatically update currency exchange rates using the exchange rate service.